kubermatic/kubermatic/docs/proposals/platform-extension-implementation-helm-manager.md

 ### Main Concept Points

 * Extensions provided by KKP devs
-  * Extensions created as helm charts
+  * Extensions created as Helm charts
   * All extensions in the same repo `kubermatic/extensions`
     * The repo tags match the k8s version, for instance v1.19, v1.20
 * Extensions provided by users